 Still need help figuring out what you’re going to do while you’re in Savannah?
 No problem!
 Here are some additional resources to check out…

-- My Savannah First-Timer’s Guide is where you’ll find my most helpful tips in one downloadable ebook.
+- My Savannah First-Timer’s Guide is where you’ll find my most helpful tips from this website in one downloadable ebook.

 - If you’re planning a trip to Savannah and wondering where to start, you might want to read my post, When is the Best Time to Visit Savannah, GA?
 Afterwards head to Where to Stay in Savannah Georgia to figure out your accommodations.